trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 "No, seriously: the freeloaders would drag down everyone else."

 * Nope.
-Not unless producers allowed jealously to overcome them, and then apply economic or physical violence to ensure that freeloaders cannot choose their own livelihoods.
+That only happens when producers have less of a spirit of charity and have more of a sense of jealousy or greed in their lives.
+There is a valid argument against giving children everything they want; there is no valid argument against giving children and everyone else in the world everything they need to survive.

-"No, you're still missing the point: the freeloaders will cause mayhem and violence."
+"No, you're still missing the point: the freeloaders will take more than they deserve, often violently."

 * Only if the culture has an unbalanced value of material goods or forceful activities.
+Even if you judge today's world to be that sort of culture, the majority of violence and theft are reactionary in nature, in rebellion against unfair systems.
+We can overcome with a better culture.

 "If we give everything away, we'll end up with nothing."

 * There is definitely a range of effective and ineffective giving.
 There is no reason to give everything to the point where your own livelihood is at risk.
   The volition of the giver is paramount to any gift.

 "Nobody will choose live this way."